techdivision/import-docs/pages/02.getting-started/03.configuration/default.38.md

 !!
 ATTENTION: As of version 3.8.0, the structure of the configuration has changed considerably and the previous configuration files can no longer be used.
 In order to avoid complex adjustments of the configuration, version 3.8.0 merged the configuration for all entities into one, but dedicated overwriting of individual settings is now possible, e. g. for the log level.

 If **NO** configuration file is specified, it will be loaded and merged from individual parts that are delivered with the respective repositories.
 In case of the `import:products`, only the operations, specified by the given shortcut, e. g. `add-update`, will be used and executed.
 By default, the configuration contains whether database configuration nor an image directory.
 Whereas the database configuration can be specified by the commandline options, it is neccessary to provide a custom configuration snipped that activates the flags `"copy-images":true`, `"clean-up-media-gallery": true"` and `"clean-up-empty-image-columns": true` and contains the paths to the image files.
-This snippet **MUST** have the JSON format, can have a random name, e. g. `images.json` and has to be placed in the [custom configuration directory](/getting-started/usage).
-By default, the value for the custom configuration directory is `<magento-install-directory>/app/etc/configuration`.
+This snippet **MUST** have the JSON format, can have a random name, e. g. `images.json` and has to be placed in the [custom configuration dir](/getting-started/usage).
+By default, the value for the `custom-configuration-dir` is `<magento-install-directory>/app/etc/configuration`.

 ### Configuration Snippets